| July 28, 2009 |

-- Change From Baseline in the Alzheimer's Disease Cooperative Study-Activities of Daily Living-Severe Impairment Version (ADCS-ADL-SIV) Score at Week 24 [ Time Frame: Baseline to Week 24 ] [ Designated as safety issue: No ]
+- Core Study: Change From Baseline in the Alzheimer's Disease Cooperative Study-Activities of Daily Living-Severe Impairment Version (ADCS-ADL-SIV) Score at Week 24 [ Time Frame: Baseline of the core study to Week 24 of the core study ]

 The ADCS-ADL-SIV is designed to assess the patient's performance of both basic and instrumental activities of daily living such as those necessary for personal care, communicating and interacting with other people, maintaining a household, conducting hobbies and interests, and making judgments and decisions.
 For each of the 19 questions in the ADCS-ADL-SIV, there was either a forced choice of best response or a "yes" or "no" question with additional sub-questions.
 Responses for each item were obtained from the caregiver through an interview.
 Higher numbered scores and answers of "yes" reflected a more self-sufficient individual.
 The total score was calculated as the sum of all items and sub-questions and ranged from 0 to 54.
 A higher total score represented a higher functioning patient.
 A positive change score indicates improvement.

-- Change From Baseline in the Severity Impairment Battery (SIB) Score at Week 24 [ Time Frame: Baseline to Week 24 ] [ Designated as safety issue: No ]
+- Core Study: Change From Baseline in the Severity Impairment Battery (SIB) Score at Week 24 [ Time Frame: Baseline of the core study to Week 24 of the core study ]

 The SIB is a 40-item scale developed for the evaluation of the severity of cognitive dysfunction in more advanced Alzheimer Disease patients.
 The domains assessed included social interaction, memory, language, attention, orientation, praxis, visuo-spatial ability, construction, and orienting to name.
 The items of the SIB were developed as simple 1-step commands which are presented by a trained rater with gestural cues and repeated if necessary.
 The SIB was scored from 0 to 100, with higher scores reflecting higher levels of cognitive ability.
 A positive change score indicates improvement.